St Mary's Church, Glynde: History

 There was a medieval church, which stood at an angle to the present building; little is known about it.
 A new church was built on the site by Richard Trevor, who was Bishop of Durham from 1752 to 1771, and a member of the Trevor family who owned Glynde Place.
 It was designed by Sir Thomas Robinson, who had worked for Richard Trevor on his Bishop's Palace in County Durham.
 The work was done by John Morris, a builder from the nearby town of Lewes.

-The demolition of the old church, which was in a poor condition, began on Monday 1 August 1763.
+The demolition of the old church, which was in a poor condition, began on 1 August 1763.
 The foundation and vault of the new church were built that year; the superstructure was built in 1764; the building was completed in 1765.
 The first service in the new church took place on Sunday 30 June of that year.
 A newspaper at the time reported that it is "a neat and elegant building, and is very decently ornamented."